 Office Location: CMUQ 3187

-Robb Wood is director of strategic partnerships, where he develops university partnerships with leading media-related organizations in both the private and public sector.
+Robb Wood serves as director of strategic partnerships, where he develops university partnerships with leading media-related organizations in both the private and public sector.
 He serves on the school's research committee, is a co-author of the annual Media Use in the Middle East study, and has spearheaded the NU-Q Strategy Workshops program.
 He has previously been a producer at Al Jazeera English in New York and Washington, head of Doha Film Institute's content and communications units, and a university fellow at George Washington University's School of Media and Public Affairs, where he received his MA.